Computational-Biology-TUe/Julia-sysbio-workshop/README.md

 Put the workshop code in a nice folder and open this folder from VSCode.

+Now there are two ways to initialize the environment.

+#### 1. Use the first code block in the 01-Getting-Started file
+Uncomment the first code block in the `01-Getting-Started.ipynb` file to automatically set up the environment.

+#### 2. Use the VSCode terminal

 In case a terminal is not open yet, click `Terminal`->`New Terminal` from the top bar and execute
 ```
 julia